thesachinmathew/thesachinmathew/README.md

 - 👋 Hi, I’m @thesachinmathew
 - 😄 Pronouns: zack snyder's justice league
-- ⚡ Fun fact: trex had feathers.
+- ⚡ Fun fact: trex may have had feathers.

 <!---
 thesachinmathew/thesachinmathew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.